How do I stop being so bad with money? Learn my strategy for how to get better at managing money, and you’ll never ask that again.

 - Set Up an Aggregate Money Management App: Set up a free dashboard that aggregates EVERYTHING – all your assets, your liabilities, AND your investments – into one snapshot to give you a quick view of exactly how you’re doing financially anytime you’d like it.
-I personally use Personal Capital, and have for years.
+I personally use Empower, and have for years.
 They’re a free wealth management system, and the information they give you is priceless (not to mention makes you smarter with your money because you known crazy things like the amount of fees you’re paying across all accounts and investments).

 - Link Your Financial Accounts: Everything needs to be linked up to your Checking Account for automation (next).
 You want to have your checking account linked to your savings account.
 You want to have each of your credit cards, your mortgage, student loans, and other debt accounts linked to your checking account.
 You want to have your investment accounts associated to your checking account.

 - Set Up Automations: Automate absolutely everything you can.
 Automate your bill payments for your creditors/mortgage/student loans/etc. Automatically withdrawal money into your savings each month.
 Direct Deposit your paycheck into your checking account.
 Set up automatic investments into your retirement accounts.
 Automate, automate, automate.
 Psst: got debt?
 Check out — should I automate or manually pay my debt off?

 - Learn how to Track Your Portfolio: I have this entire guide on how to use a free tool to track your portfolio and give your 401(k) plus other accounts a portfolio check up.